-The barracuda that kills Marlin's family in the beginning.
+The barracuda that kills Marlin's family (but for whatever reason spares Nemo, albeit with a scratch on his egg) in the beginning.

 The barracuda just hanging there in the water silently waiting to strike was pretty terrifying too.
 If you know anything about them they're torpedoes with razor-sharp teeth.

 Torpedoes, indeed.
 How do they first notice it?
-When it took out their entire neighborhood without them even noticing until long after, greeted with a dead silence the next time they look at it.
+When their entire neighborhood fled without them even noticing until long after, greeted with a dead silence the next time they look at it.

 A good way of showing this; the barracuda, upon first being seen, is just... observing them in the most frightening way possible.
 Then, Coral makes a blind move, and literally five seconds later, she's dead with her husband knocked out.

-The nightmarishness of this scene is mentioned in The Simpsons.
+The nightmarishness of this scene is mentioned in The Simpsons (in season 22 episode "Homer Scissorhands", to be exact).
 Milhouse's mother always skips it for him, and he ends up absolutely terrified when he accidentally discovers it on his own.